 The purpose of this course is to introduce principles and concepts of human communication and to provide opportunities to practice skills associated with those principles and concepts.
-The Student Learning Outcomes include building understanding and skills in the areas of intrapersonal,
+The Student Learning Outcomes include building understanding and skills in the areas of intrapersonal, interpersonal, and public communication.
+Upon completion of the course the student should have a full understanding of:

-1. The Nature of Human Communication

-1.1 recognize how to communicate within diverse environments.

-1.2 distinguish the differences of intrapersonal, interpersonal (including group) and public communication.

-1.3 learn the essential communication process components.

-2. The Basic Intrapersonal and Interpersonal Concepts of Understanding One's Self and Relationships between Self and Others

-2.1 define and understand the development of self-concept, self-image and perception and how each impacts interpersonal relationships.

-2.2 define self-disclosure and identify its purpose and proper use.

-2.3 evaluate one's own interpersonal communication, with particular interest in effective listening and plan ways to improve.

-2.4 realize the value of effective verbal and nonverbal communication in the overall communication process.
+- 1. The Nature of Human Communication - 1.1 recognize how to communicate within diverse environments. - 1.2 distinguish the differences of intrapersonal, interpersonal (including group) and public communication. - 1.3 learn the essential communication process components. - 2.
+The Basic Intrapersonal and Interpersonal Concepts of Understanding One's Self and Relationships between Self and Others - 2.1 define and understand the development of self-concept, self-image and perception and how each impacts interpersonal relationships. - 2.2 define self-disclosure and identify its purpose and proper use. - 2.3 evaluate one's own interpersonal communication, with particular interest in effective listening and plan ways to improve. - 2.4 realize the value of effective verbal and nonverbal communication in the overall communication process. - 2.5 understand the stages of relationship development and deterioration. - 2.6 explain what interpersonal conflict is and how to resolve it.

-- 2.5 understand the stages of relationship development and deterioration. - 2.6 explain what interpersonal conflict is and how to resolve it. - 3.
-The Importance of Group & Team Communication - 3.1 demonstrate effective problem solving in group communication. - 3.2 recognize the importance technology plays in the enhancement of group communication. - 3.3 identify roles and responsibilities of group members. - 3.4 establish the importance of cohesiveness in small group interactions. - 3.5 identify leadership styles and their application to real-world situations. - The Development, Organization and Delivery of a Formal Presentation - 4.1 define differences in informative and persuasive speaking. - 4.2 understand the importance of audience analysis. - 4.3 construct an effective introduction, body and conclusion. - 4.4 construct and use a correct key word/phrase outline. - 4.5 judge effective delivery and use of sensory aids by self and others. - 4.6 define, identify and manage his/her own communication apprehension. - 4.7 construct and deliver effective presentations.
+- 3. The Importance of Group & Team Communication - 3.1 demonstrate effective problem solving in group communication. - $3.2\,$ $\,$ recognize the importance technology plays in the enhancement of group communication. - 3.3 identify roles and responsibilities of group members. - 3.4 establish the importance of cohesiveness in small group interactions. - 3.5 identify leadership styles and their application to real-world situations. - 4.
+The Development, Organization and Delivery of a Formal Presentation - 4.1 define differences in informative and persuasive speaking. - 4.2 understand the importance of audience analysis. - 4.3 construct an effective introduction, body and conclusion. - 4.4 construct and use a correct key word/phrase outline. - 4.5 judge effective delivery and use of sensory aids by self and others. - 4.6 define, identify and manage his/her own communication apprehension. - 4.7 construct and deliver effective presentations.